mk12/sicp/notes/text.md

 - We will only do addition and multiplication.
 - Both operands must have the same indeterminate.
 - The _poly_ data structure consists of a variable (the indeterminate) and a list of terms.
-- Our system works with polynomials with polynomial coefficients "for free" because of data-directed recursion -- because we are using generic procedures.
+- Our system works with polynomials with polynomial coefficients "for free" because of data-directed recursion---because we are using generic procedures.

 #### Representing term lists